How to Visit the Ship

 Yes, please fill out this form.

-What is the purpose of the Arctic Sunrise coming to Seattle?
+What is the purpose of the Arctic Sunrise coming to San Francisco?

 In most ports we visit around the world, Greenpeace invites the public on board our ships to learn about maritime operations, the history of the environmental movement and our organization, and to get involved in the environmental campaigns that we work on.